ImJustNullReference/DSDeaths2/README.txt

 3 - start this application
 4 - it should find the game process and start listening for deaths 5 - Deaths will write to a game-specific TXT file that will be created in the same folder as the main EXE
-	5a - This file will be something similar to deaths_{gameName}.txt like deaths_DarkSoulsRemastered.txt, for example.
+	5a - This file will be something similar to "deaths_{gameName}.txt" like "deaths_DarkSoulsRemastered.txt", for example.
-6 - You may want to take your own manual backups of the files if you want to track deaths per character.
-The file will be overwritten with deaths from whatever character you are currently playing in a given Souls game (When playing Dark Souls, this overwrites the Dark Sous file.
+6 - You may want to optionally take your own manual backups of the files if you want to track deaths per character.
+	The file will be overwritten with deaths from whatever character you are currently playing in a given Souls game (i.e. When playing Dark Souls, this overwrites the Dark Sous file.
 When playing Dark Souls 2, the Dark Souls 2 file will be overrwritten, etc)

 Extra goodies:

-You can add a source to your OBS scnes that read from the generated TXT file if you want to show your live death counter on a stream or recording!
+You can add a source to your OBS scenes that read from the generated TXT file if you want to show your live death counter on a stream or recording!

-Pass -debug when starting the EXE as an argument/parameter to show a few debugging related messages in the console.
+Pass -debug as an argument/parameter when starting the EXE  to show a few debugging related messages in the console.
 By default they will not show.